carsnwd/geospatial-monorepo-starter/README.md

 In the future I'd like to explore more backend ideas, and having a backend server within this monorepo.
 For now though I'll be using a BaaS like AppWrite or Convex as a stand-in.

 I'd also like to show how something like Tauri can be used as a desktop application as well.

+# Credits

+- Used BHVR as a starting point to build from.
+- Used Palantir icons from their Blueprint component library.